Swizec/nightowls/manuscript/introduction.md

 ## How finished is Book

-This Book is still a work in progress, if you are reading via Github, that's wonderful!
+This Book is still a work in progress, if you are reading via [the Github repository](https://github.com/Swizec/nightowls), that's wonderful!
 Make sure to give me your feedback, Github Issues exist for a reason.

 If you're already reading via purchased pdf, that's _awesome_ and you should feel good.
 Thanks for supporting this project :)